Explainer: Western sanctions on banks only scratch surface of Fortress Russia

 Then the West blacklisted specific individuals, sought to limit Russia's state-owned financial institutions' access to Western capital markets, targeted the bigger state lenders, and imposed widespread limits on the trade of technology.

-Britain's new measures refrained from imposing limits on the biggest state banks, cutting off capital for Russian companies, or ejecting other prominent so-called Russian oligarchs from Britain.
+Britain's new measures refrained from imposing limits on the biggest state banks Sberbank (SBER.MM) and VTB , cutting off capital for Russian companies, or ejecting other prominent so-called Russian oligarchs from Britain.

-Shares in Russia's biggest banks, Sberbank (SBER.MM) and VTB soared after the state-controlled groups escaped the sanctions.

-Analysts say Russian institutions are better able to cope with limited sanctions than eight years earlier, and Russian state banks have cut their exposure to Western markets.
+Analysts say Russian institutions are better able to cope with limited sanctions than eight years earlier and that Russian state banks have cut their exposure to Western markets.

 Russia has since 2014 diversified away from U.S. Treasuries and dollars - the euro and gold account for a bigger share of Russia's reserves than do dollars, according to a January report from the Institute of International Finance.